svr-js/svrouter/README.md

 Parameters:
  - _path_ - the path, for which the route applies. (optional, _String_)
  - _callback_ - the SVR.JS mod callback, which the SVRouter router will pass to (_Function_)

+Returns: the SVRouter router (so that you can chain the methods for routes or pass-throughs)

 The function adds middleware to the SVRouter router.
 The middleware can be an another SVRouter router (the absolute request URLs need to be provided for the _router.route_ function in the SVRouter router).